On this page you will find answers to questions you may have about Stellify. If you have any further questions, please contact us.

 If you attend a workshop, you'll explore ethical challenges faced by recent graduates in a variety of different workplaces.
 If you complete the challenge on Blackboard, you will explore ethical challenges faced by recent graduates in most workshops.

-The online version of the Workplace Ethics Challenge is available throughout the whole academic year, from the first Monday of term to June.
-The exact date in June is to be confirmed.
+The online version of the Workplace Ethics Challenge is available throughout the whole academic year, from the first Monday of term to 5th June 2020.

 You must complete the Workplace Ethics Challenge in either year 3, 4 or 5 of your undergraduate degree.